New Encounter: Professional (CMS-1500)

 - Click the field under a column to enter data.

-Tip: Enter "?" in the procedure or diagnosis fields to search and select from the codes list.
+Tip: Enter a question mark (press Shift+? on your keyboard) in the procedure or diagnosis fields to search and select from the codes list.

 Note: Enter the procedure macro name in the procedure field if the practice uses Procedure Macros.